International Scholar Information

 The Center for International Education (CIE) is excited to welcome J-1 Scholars or Exchange Visitors (EV) from around the world.
 It is very common to refer to a Scholar as an Exchange Visitor, so you will see these two terms used interchangeably.
 Our goal is to provide assistance and guidance to Xavier faculty/staff so that international scholars can be an integral part of Xavier's flourishing global culture and international education.
 Exchange Visitors can be a Student, a Research Scholar, a Professor, or a Short-term Scholar (< 6 months).
 In this section, we will focus only on the non-student exchange visitors.
-For information about the J-1 Student category, please click here.
+Learn About the J-1 Student Category.

 Department Faculty and Staff Interested in hosting a J-1 Scholar, please review the following links: